 Stellar Complexes in more distant galaxies.

-In particular I am interested in young stellar clusters, embedded in star-forming regions of our neighboring galaxies the Large & Small Magellanic Clouds (see my dedicated research web-page).
+In particular I am interested in young stellar clusters, embedded in star-forming regions of our neighboring galaxies the Large & Small Magellanic Clouds.
 The investigation of the cluster population of the spectacular Tarantula nebula in the Large Magellanic Cloud is also recently added to my research work with observations taken with the Hubble Space Telescope within the Hubble Tarantula Treasury Project (HTTP).

 Star clusters, stellar associations, and large stellar complexes in more distant galaxies of the Local Group are also included in my research interests.
-My studies are performed in the Andromeda galaxy within the Panchromatic Andromeda Galaxy Treasury (PHAT) HST Program, and in 51 distant star-forming galaxies through my collaboration with the Hubble Treasury program LEGUS (Legacy ExtraGalactic UV Survey).
+My studies are performed in the Andromeda galaxy within the Panchromatic Andromeda Galaxy Treasury (PHAT) HST Program, and in 50 Local Volume star-forming galaxies through my collaboration with the Hubble Treasury program LEGUS (Legacy ExtraGalactic UV Survey).